semaki2000/PyTeRor/README.md

 - Given that we refactor names: NodeDifference class should have a boolean whether the node is unconditional or conditional. (control flow)

 - How to handle this?
+Anwer: probably don't, edge case
 ```python
 from a import TRANSFORM_FUNCTIONS #tuple defined elsewhere